thegetty/quire-docs/content/docs-v1/contents-menu.md

 From there, Quire will automatically generate the TOC based on the structure of the files in your `content` directory including assigned page order and the metadata of each page (the title, subtitle, contributors, etc.) If you add any Markdown to the `.md` file, it will be displayed as formatted text above the contents list.
 Please see the [*Page Types & Structure*](/docs-v1/pages/) section of our documentation for more information.

-In Quire you can multiple levels of sub-sections.
-Add sections by creating new directories within existing directories.
-For example, catalogue entries in a collection catalogue would appear within a `/content/catalogue/` directory.
-You could create additional directories within the `/content/catalogue/` directory to further organize your content.

 ### TOC Styles

 There are several different ways you can style your TOC's appearance.
 TOC styles can be defined by adding the attribute `presentation` to the page YAML of your contents `.md` file.
 The default TOC style is `list`.
 The three other styles available are `brief`, `abstract`, and `grid`.